ftan84/dotfiles_2016/README.md

 Plugin Installer.

 ### YouCompleteMe Installation
+My current Vim setup does not utilize the plugin, YouCompleteMe, but instead uses Jedi + Supertab.
+However, in case you decide to use YCM instead, please follow the instructions below.

 The YouCompleteMe vim plugin requires compilation.
 Change into its bundle directory (typically in ~/.vim/bundle) and run `./install.py`.